DavidJCobb/pokecustomemerald/include/lu/vui/README.md

 All UIs exist within a `VUIContext`, which can be thought of as an *abstract grid*.
 A UI element takes up a rectangular area of grid tiles, and the D-Pad can be used to move from one widget to any directly adjacent widget.

-Widgets can optionally contain an *abstract subgrid*, with its own size and with an *abstract inner cursor*.
-If a widget contains an abstract subgrid and inner cursor, then these influence directional navigation from that widget to an adjacent widget.
+Widgets can optionally contain an *abstract subgrid*, consisting of a *size* and a *focus position*.
+If a widget contains an abstract subgrid, then these two properties influence directional navigation from that widget to an adjacent widget.

 To understand the intended use case for this, consider the vanilla naming screen: a four-row keyboard next to three rows of buttons.
 You can move a cursor within the keyboard, and if you move it outside of either edge of the keyboard, it'll be placed on one of the buttons.
 The game dynamically maps from the four-row coordinate space into the three-row coordinate space.
-Within VUI, you could implement the keyboard as a widget with a 1x3 size and an 8x4 abstract subgrid, and then place the buttons in the column to the widget's right:
+Within VUI, you could implement the keyboard as a widget with a 1x3 size and an 8x4 subgrid, and then place the button widgets in the grid column to the keyboard widget's right:

 <table>
 <tbody>